A Step by Step Guide: How to Cite a Website in MLA 8

 To learn more about formatting an MLA in-text & parenthetical citations, be sure to check out the rest of EasyBib.com’s resources and citation guides.

-For a website with two authors, your citation should place the authors’ names in the same order as the source (similar to an APA citation).
+According to Section 2.7.3 of the Handbook, for a website with two authors, place the authors’ names in the same order as the source (similar to an APA citation).
 The first name should be formatted in reverse order as was done for a single author.
 The second name, however, is written as First Name Last Name and is followed by a period, as demonstrated in the template that follows: